|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 Redefine system printer procedure 92 allows the user to redefine where the database reports are to be printed.
 If a disk file is specified, then the database report is written to disk from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 Procedure 92 (program DBS892) is started from any accounting system menu.

-Search DB system procedure 94 allows the user to search for any dollar amount, date, code or text in all or selected data records.
-The number of database records searched and found is displayed with the search results.
+Search DB system procedure 94 allows the user to search for any dollar amount, transaction date, code or text in all data records or specific data records.
+The number of database records searched and found is displayed along with the actual search results.
 Both uppercase letters and lowercase letters are tested.
-For EBCDIC coding (IBM mainframe computers), System-Option-07 must be set to 6 or 7 in the Company Control Record, otherwise ASCII coding is assumed.
-Procedure 94 (program DBS894) is started from any accounting menu.
+For EBCDIC coding (primarily used with IBM mainframe computers), System-Option-07 must be set to 6 or 7 in the Company Control Record (DB03), otherwise ASCII coding (primarily used with personal computers and file servers) is assumed.
+Procedure 94 (program DBS894) is started from any accounting system menu.

 In addition to the operational, security, technical and customization features described in the Accounting Software Overview document, some key functional features of this database control software are highlighted below: